Profitec Pro 800 Espresso Machine Review: A Modern Day Lever Machine

 If you opt for connection to a water line, water drainage is possible from the stainless steel drip tray, which is pre-drilled for this purpose.
 If you go this route, you’ll definitely be pleased with how little daily maintenance is needed.

-If you don’t have the option of plumbing it in, you can use the internal water reservoir, which is a generous size at 3 litres.
+If you don’t have the option of plumbing it in, you can use the internal water reservoir, which is a generous size at 3 liters.
 Likewise, the drip tray capacity is ample at 32 ounces.
 For regular use, neither of these should need to be dealt with more than once a day.

 Milk Frothing – 4/5

-The milk frothing capabilities of the Profitec Pro 800 are excellent, as you would expect from an espresso machine with a massive 3.5-litre boiler, anyway.
+The milk frothing capabilities of the Profitec Pro 800 are excellent, as you would expect from an espresso machine with a massive 3.5-liter boiler, anyway.
 In fact, if you’re coming from an appliance-style espresso machine or even an entry-level prosumer machine, you’ll probably find the steam power a bit overwhelming at first.
 So, no Breville, Rancilio Silvia or Gaggia Classic experience will help you here.

 The huge copper boiler not only provides plenty of steam pressure but also allows you to froth milk for a long time.
 You can quickly steam for up to a minute without losing substantial pressure, perfect if you have guests demanding a Starbucks Trenta size latte (5).